 Roland’s journal entries and photos detailing his aesthetic and painterly objectives, observations and summations regarding creating this painting.

-As with others in this series I started with vine charcoal drawing this time erasing many efforts which I thought were haphazard and random.
-I would not draw just any gesture design that comes to me but put more effort and thought into the sketch.
+As with others in this series I started with a vine charcoal drawing, this time erasing many efforts which I thought were haphazard and random.
+I decided not draw just any gesture design that comes to me but put more effort and thought into the sketch.
 I wanted a composition I felt was good.

-I rubbed and diffused some of the charcoal lines with a cloth losing all of there sharpness and ended up doing it to all the lines and liked the look of it.
+I rubbed and diffused some of the charcoal lines with a cloth which lost all of their sharpness and ended up doing it to all the lines because I liked the look of it.

 I am making an effort to have larger spaces in the drawing for more breathing room from the energetic line movement.
 Also I’m trying to have rounds shapes as a reoccurring motif among fairly straight and angular lines.

 For stability I have sort of a horizon line on the bottom a quarter way up and mountain peaks or triangles higher up on the left side.